jwhitham/safeu/README.md

     $ safeu --search
     SSH_AUTH_SOCK=/tmp/ssh-5vmq6Id9LW/agent.2313; export SSH_AUTH_SOCK

-I use --search with a bash alias which re-establishes a connection to the current SSH agent.
+I use "tmux" to keep persistent sessions running on various servers.
+When I reconnect, I use --search to re-establish a connection to my SSH agent.
+I do this with the following .bashrc function:

 	ssh-fix ()
 	{